Gayathri1073/Bike_sales/README.md

 * Understand customer profiles.
 * Target promotions to high-income and middle-aged customers.
 * Focus on urban regions with shorter commutes.

-Feel free to clone, modify, and build upon this project for your own data visualization and Excel dashboarding practice.

----

-Let me know if you'd like to add a README or Excel file download link section!